A Survey on Deep Hashing Methods: Deep Supervised Hashing

-by considering the conditional probability\cite{li2017deep}, where $\alpha$ is a hyper-parameter.
+which considers the conditional probability \cite{li2017deep} and $m$ is a margin parameter.

-\emph{Deep Semantic Ranking-based Hashing\cite{zhao2015deep}} DSRH proposed a surrogate loss based on triplet loss.
-Given query ${q}$ and database $\{\mathbf{x}_i\}_{i=1}^N$, ranking $\{r_i\}_{i=1}^N$in database is defined as the number of labels shared with the query.
+\emph{Deep Semantic Ranking-based Hashing} (DSRH) \cite{zhao2015deep}.
+DSRH {leverages} a surrogate loss based on triplet loss. {Given query ${q}$ and database $\{\bm{x}_i\}_{i=1}^N$, the rankings $\{r_i\}_{i=1}^N$ in database is defined as the number of labels shared with the query.
+The ranking loss is defined in a triplet form:}